hongleizhang/RSPapers/README.md

 * Adomavicius et al. **Toward the next generation of recommender systems: A survey of the state-of-the-art and possible extensions**.
 IEEE transactions on knowledge and data engineering 17.6 (2005): 734-749.

-* Su et al. **A survey of collaborative filtering techniques.** Advances in artificial intelligence 2009 (2009): 4.
+* Su et al. **A survey of collaborative filtering techniques.** Advances in artificial intelligence (2009): 4.

 * Cacheda et al. **Comparison of collaborative filtering algorithms: Limitations of current techniques and proposals for scalable, high-performance recommender systems**.
-ACM Transactions on the Web (TWEB) 5.1 (2011): 2.
+ACM Transactions on the Web 5.1 (2011): 2.

 * Zhang et al. **Tag-aware recommender systems: a state-of-the-art survey.** Journal of computer science and technology 26.5 (2011): 767.